 After a hard mornings activity, wherever you are, you can be assured of fantastic mountain food to warm you up.
-Zermatt boasts over 20 different mountain restaurants where you can rest your legs and take in some sustenance.
+Zermatt area boasts over 56 different mountain restaurants where you can rest your legs and take in some sustenance.
 Most restaurants aren't cheap, but do offer amazing options.

 Doing more in the Ski resort of Zermatt

 Zermatt also offers much to the non-skiers in your party.
 There are many winter walking paths available and tickets to the mountain restaurants can be purchased either on a day basis or a weekly unlimited 'pedestrian' pass.
 Additionally, many hours can be idled away walking along the main 'Bahnhof Strasse' either people watching or taking in some of the fantastic shops.
 For those who wish to experience the heights of Zermatt, take a trip up to the Matterhorn Glacier Paradise, where you can visit the newly renovated glacier palace (built into the glacier), or make the most of the highest viewing platform in Europe, with it's 360 degree panorama.

 After a hard day of activity, there is no time for sleep, whilst this is not a night life hot spot, there are 173 bars, restaurants and places to dance in until the small hours, however, do watch your noise levels, after 10pm, the 'shhh' police will be out, so come home quietly!